W-L-W/w-l-w.github.io/_publications/2023-10-stochastic-cca.md

 collection: publications
 category: conferences
 permalink: /publication/2023-10-unconstrained-stochastic-cca
 excerpt: 'We propose a novel formulation of Canonical Correlation Analysis (CCA) that leads to fast algorithms for Stochastic CCA and Deep CCA.
-We show this also immediately gives a Self-Supervised Learning (SSL) method that is competitive with an existing family of closely-related SSL techniques.'
+We show this also immediately gives a new Self-Supervised Learning (SSL) method and explore its close relationship to an existing family of SSL methods.'
 date: 2023-10-02
 venue: 'The Twelfth International Conference on Learning Representations'
 paperurl: 'https://arxiv.org/abs/2310.01012'